In this article we show you where to buy DJ Insurance, how much it costs, and what it covers.

 If you are DJ’ing professional venues such as Wedding Halls and Nightclubs, they will often require that you show proof that you carry a specified amount of liability insurance (generally $1 Million) and that you add them as an “additional insured” to your policy.

 This is one of the reasons we recommend working with a company that specializes in DJ insurance.
-They make it easy and free to add additional insureds to your policy and to provide proof that they have been added.
+They make it easy and free to add additional insureds to your policy and to provide proof that they have been added via a certificate of insurance (aka COI or ACORD Certificate).

 DJ Property Insurance